 Residence is defined as work taken in a recognized Gonzaga graduate program.
-In the doctoral program, the matriculation policy is defined as three out of four consecutive semesters of study on campus upon admission to the doctoral program.
-For students who are admitted to the doctoral program with the intent to attend summers only, the continuity of matriculation requirement may be satisfied by attending three out of four consecutive summer sessions upon being admitted to the program.
+In the doctoral program, the matriculation policy is defined as three out of four consecutive semesters of study upon admission to the doctoral program.

 Students enrolled in the doctoral program in the School of Leadership Studies will have satisfied all continuity of matriculation requirements for the doctoral degree when they have completed three out of four consecutive semesters of graduate study earning a minimum of six (6) credit hours per semester.